mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 ## Citing and Publications

-Please consider citing the following publictions in your associated **scientific publications and studies**.
-Moreover, please inform us of any use of the repository in both **open-source and closed-source works**.
+Please consider citing the following publictions in your associated **scientific publications, studies and projects**.